Rep. Cheri Bustos

 Born in Springfield Illinois, Cheri Bustos grew up in a family that taught her the importance of hard work, caring for others and public service.

 While working as a young investigative reporter in the Quad-Cities, Cheri met a rookie cop named Gerry Bustos who she fell in love with and married.
-With her husband Gerry, who now serves as the Sheriff of Rock Island County, she raised three sons and has two grandchildren, all of whom proudly call Illinois home.
+With Gerry, who now serves as the Sheriff of Rock Island County, she raised three sons and has two grandchildren, all of whom proudly call Illinois home.